 My disabilities have not been a significant handicap in my field, which is theoretical physics.
 Indeed, they have helped me in a way by shielding me from lecturing and administrative work that I would otherwise have been involved in.
 I have managed, however, only because of the large amount of help I have received from my wife, children, colleagues and students.
 I find that people in general are very ready to help, but you should encourage them to feel that their efforts to aid you are worthwhile by doing as well as you possibly can.”

-Watch Stephen Hawking’s lecture on how to escape a black hole in the video above and remember, “while there’s life, there’s hope.”
+Watch Stephen Hawking’s lecture on how to escape a black hole in the video below and remember, “while there’s life, there’s hope.”